etorox/docs/docs/websockets-signal-r.md

 ```
 ## Step 3 - Authentication

-At this step a wbsocket connection has already been created.
-User must identify with the `setup`action.
+At this stage, a WebSocket connection has already been created.
+The user must identify with the `setup` action.

-* Authentication process described by [eToroX authentication](authentication).
+* See the authentication process described in the section [eToroX authentication](authentication).
-* Websocket data, actions ans streams described by [Websockets API](websockets-api).
+* See WebSocket data, actions and streams, described in the [Websockets API](websockets-api).

-In order to identify it is first required to calculate the authentication parameters.
+Once you have the authentication parameters, you can now easily set up the connections
 ```js
     const {createSign} = require('crypto');
     const {v4} = require('uuid');